 Millions of new blog posts are published every day, and, let’s face it, much of that information is already available.
-With such huge volumes of content being released on similar topics every day, you’re likely wondering whether frequency impacts your growth.
+With such huge volumes of content being released on similar topics every day, you’re likely wondering whether your publishing frequency impacts your SEO.

 With more than 70 million blog posts published on WordPress sites alone each month, it’s easy to worry about not being “original.”
 However, you need to remember that you’re trying to reach your audience and connect with them.
 They want your perspective on a topic.

-Remember that it’s unlikely that anyone is going to read every single post you publish.
+Remember, that it’s unlikely that anyone is going to read every single post you publish.
 At least, not if you publish at the rate of news sites like the Huffington Post, which first gained traction from publishing a blog post every minute.
 That’s faster than most people can read an article, so how do you figure out what frequency is right for you?
-And does frequency even matter?
+And does frequency even matter for SEO?

 Does how often I publish blog posts matter?

 Unfortunately, there’s no straightforward answer here.
-Yes, no, and it depends all apply.
+Yes, no, and it depends on all applications.
 Yes, you need to post to show Google that you’re relevant, active, and of course, to connect with your audience.
-No, because if you’ve got a blog with thousands of articles on evergreen topics, you may be able to keep your rankings provided no one does that topic better than you.
+No, because if you’ve got a blog with thousands of articles on evergreen topics, you may be able to keep your SEO rankings provided no one does that topic better than you.